Background blur

 What is Samadhi?

-The Obstacles: The Kleshas
+The Obstacles: Understanding the Kleshas

 The Path Forward: Four Steps to Samadhi